TV5Monde: India

 Zee Network provides the channel for its Dish Network DTH services subscribers.
 Also, many others like Hathway cable TV and local.

 Africa

 TV5Monde Afrique is widely available across the region.

 In Mauritius, MBC 15 simulcasts TV5 Monde and MBC 17 simulcasts TiVi5 Monde.

-In 2025, the High Authority for Communication (HAC) of Mali cuts off broadcasting in Mali.
+In 2025, the High Authority for Communication (HAC) of Mali cut off broadcasting in Mali after it broadcast protests against the National Transitional Council on 3 May.

+On 5 May 2026, Burkina Faso banned TV5Monde broadcasts, accusing it of disinformation and glorification of terrorism.

 Middle East and North Africa

 In most of the region, TV5MONDE Maghreb-Orient is available on Nilesat 101 and Badr 4 under the frequencies of 11900.00 V 27500 3/4 and 12073.00 H 27500 3/4, respectively.
 In Lebanon, it is also available on Cablevision, a cable television platform serving the country, and via Tele Liban's French terrestrial channel, Tele Liban Le Neuf.

 HD

 High-definition (HD) broadcasting of TV5MONDE FBSM started on 1 July 2015 via satellite in the CanalSat mux as an upscaled HD feed.
 In March 2017, the HD feed was changed from upscaled into native HD (1440x1080).

 TV5MONDE Maghreb-Orient has been broadcast in HD since 10 March 2014 via Badr-4.

 TV5MONDE Asie has been broadcast in HD in Taiwan since September 2014 and Singapore via StarHub TV since October 2015.